kavishdoshi/Automation-of-FB-Details/README.md

 **Output**

-1. Your TOKEN AND ADD ID is stored in Credential executable
+1. Your TOKEN and AD ID is stored in Credential executable
 2. To get your data from the FB [press here](https://github.com/KangboLu/request-lib)